CharlesLakes/dynamic-arrays/test/sort/README.md

 ### Test Case Specifications

 The generator creates sorting benchmarks with randomly generated arrays using uniformly distributed integer values.
-Array sizes can be configured by modifying the loop parameters in `main()`.

 Each generated `.in` file contains:
 - First line: Number of elements (N)